LGBT Youth Scotland (Safeguarding)

 Photo of Kaukab Stewart Kaukab Stewart Scottish National Party

-I, too, would like to mark the passing of Councillor McLean, who was a councillor in my Glasgow Kelvin constituency and a friend.
+I, too, would like to mark the passing of Councillor McLean, who was a councillor in my Glasgow Kelvin Constituency and a friend.

 The Scottish Government has engaged with LGBT Youth Scotland to determine the facts around the recent media reports and we have determined that no further action is needed at this stage.
 I refer the member to LGBT Youth Scotland’s recent statement, which reinforces how it has strengthened its safeguarding policies over the past five years to ensure that they are in line with legislation and meet national standards.
 The organisation continues to review its safeguarding polices annually to ensure that they are as comprehensive as possible.